AndrewWrites/Technical_Writing_Portfolio/Community Articles/Query Scheduler Database from Alteryx.md

 Browse to:<br>
 ProgramData\Alteryx\Service\Persistence\AS_Schedules<br><br>

-The file you are looking for is called "_TheData.sqlite".<br>
+Look for the file called "_TheData.sqlite".<br>
 ![inputdata](/Community%20Articles/Screenshots/Query%20Scheduler%20database/SQLite_Method.jpg)
 <br><br>

 **Parse the data:**<br>

 With both methods, you'll get a variety of information back including computer name,  username, run dates, etc. There will also be a field called "ServiceData" which is a blob field with a binary object.
-This field contains additional information about the record you are viewing and can easily be parsed using the ServiceDataParser macro attached below.<br><br>
+This field contains additional information about the record you are viewing and is easily parsed using the ServiceDataParser macro attached below.<br><br>

 The ServiceDataParser.yxmc was created by Kory Cunningham; and is necessary to make use of the additional field.
 The original macro is included in the Gallery Usage Report App available on the [downloads page](http://downloads.alteryx.com). <br>
 Note that in some cases you may encounter an error when trying to use the macro that states "This tool is not licensed".
 This happens because the macro uses a generic tool that some older licenses don't enable.
 If you come across this error, reach out to our Fulfillment team to obtain an appropriate license.<br><br>